The Ultimate Guide to Going Alcohol-Free Later in Life

-According to the North America Menopause Society, women who drink alcohol are likely to report more hot flashes and night sweats cases.
+According to the North America Menopause Society, women who drink alcohol are likely to report more cases of hot flashes and night sweats.

 Most women going through menopause tell me that they can't drink as much as they used to without hangovers and suffering the consequences.

-Growing older is inevitable, and you can't stop the aging process; but combining aging with sobriety will help you remain vibrant, do the things you love, and achieve your goals in life.
+Growing older is inevitable, and you can't stop the aging process; but combining aging with sobriety will help you remain vibrant, do the things you love, and continue to achieve your goals.